The Punisher: Dirty Laundry: Production

 The film is the first medium to reveal a new Punisher logo designed by Tim Bradstreet.
-Thomas Jane screened the film at the RAW Studios panel at the 2012 San Diego Comic-Con International.
+Thomas Jane screened the film at the RAW Studios panel at the 2012 San Diego Comic-Con.
 In explaining the reason for this project, he posted this quote on YouTube:

 Reception

 Ivan Kander of Shortoftheweek.com called the film a "love letter" to the Punisher character and a success.
 He also stated that the film "proves that fan films aren't just for crazed geeks running around with their home video cameras anymore".
 He did criticise the films for having a rather thin plot and predictable outcome for the villain but praised the production value.

 Kyle Anderson of The Nerdist stated that the film was worth watching and stated that Jane should reprise the role of the Punisher again if another theatrical film was to be made.

 Chris Sims of ComicsAlliance expressed that the film was interesting in that it showed the main character in a transitioning period between that of the 2004 Punisher film and how the character is portrayed in the comic books as the Punisher in the 2004 film was more concerned with getting revenge as opposed to waging a war on crime.

 Brad Brevet of Comingsoon.net criticized the use of Hans Zimmer's and James Newton Howard's The Dark Knight score, especially in the opening moments when the film's antagonist appears with music playing from his car stereo, but stated that the short was otherwise solid.

 At the time of its release Followingthenerd.com described the film as "arguably the best 10 minutes of screen time The Punisher has ever had".

 Jon Bernthal, who portrays Frank Castle / The Punisher in the Marvel Cinematic Universe, has stated that he took Jane's performance in the short as inspiration.